1936 Peru v Austria football match: Summary

 Walter Werginz opened the scoring for Austria in the 23rd minute, to give the Austrian side a one-goal lead.
 Shortly after, in the 37th minute of action, Klement Steinmetz put a ball past Peruvian keeper Juan Valdivieso to double Austria's early lead.
 After 45 minutes of play, the scoreline was 0–2 in favour of the Austrians.

-Trailing 0–2, with elimination from the tournament at stake, the Peruvians entered the second half with renewed determination.
-In the 75th minute, they scored their first goal through Jorge Alcalde.
+In the 75th minute, Peru scored their first goal through Jorge Alcalde.
 Six minutes later, in the 81st minute of play, Alejandro Villanueva scored the equalizer.
 The remaining minutes of the match saw no further scoring, and the match went to extra time.

 During extra time, Peru netted the ball five times, but three goals were disallowed by the referee and they went on to win 4–2.